On the multiplicity of arrangements of congruent zones on the sphere: Proofs

 Let $\alpha(n)=\frac{1}{n^{1+\delta}}$ for some $\delta>0$.
 If $k=k(n)>(d-1)/\delta+d-1$, then

-This means that in this case, for sufficiently large $n$, we can guarantee that one can arrange $n$ zones of half-width $m_d\alpha(n)$ on $S^{d-1}$ such that no point belongs to more than $k=const.$ zones, and the value of $k$ only depends on $d$ and $\delta$.
+This means that in this case, for sufficiently large $n$, it can be guaranteed that one can arrange $n$ zones of half-width $m_d\alpha(n)$ on $S^{d-1}$ such that no point belongs to more than $k=const.$ zones, and the value of $k$ only depends on $d$ and $\delta$.
 Moreover, if $\delta>d-1$, then $k=d$ suffices.
 Of course, in this case the zones cannot cover $S^{d-1}$.
-This proves i) of Corollary~1.
+This proves i) of Proposition~1.

 Now, let $\alpha(n)=\frac{1}{n}$, and let $k(n)=B_d\frac{\ln n}{\ln\ln n}$, where $B_d>\max \{e\;C_d^*, d-1\}$ is a positive constant.
 Then

 as